Emergya/peer-dockerfiles/README.rst

   $ fig up

 This ends up with an apache server running on localhost:80.
-Apache logs and pg data files can be accessed from the host machine at ``prod-env/`` on the peer-dockerfiles directory.
+Apache logs and PostgreSQL data files can be accessed from the host machine at ``prod-env/`` on the peer-dockerfiles directory.

 Container data and logs